TheLeon9/chifoumi/README.md

 6. LeaderBoard page to see the leaderboard

-7. Shop page to see the shop
+7. Shop page to see the future shop

 8. Have luck, have tactics, and be at the top !!

+9. There is 2 easter egg try to find them ^^

 ------------------------